vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 #### `store`

 Vuex module that'll be registered in the application.
+In case of conflicting module keys they are deep merged in favour of most recent instantiated one.

 ####  `router`

 Extension point for vue-router.
-You can provide additional routes and [navigation guards](https://router.vuejs.org/guide/advanced/navigation-guards.html).
+You can provide additional routes and [navigation guards](https://router.vuejs.org/guide/advanced/navigation-guards.html) here.

 #### `beforeRegistration`